aspose-words/Aspose.Words-Documentation/java/developer-guide/loading-saving-and-converting/convert-a-document/convert-a-document-to-pdf/_index.md

 1. Load your document into a [Document](https://apireference.aspose.com/words/java/com.aspose.words/Document) object using one of its constructors by specifying the document name with its format extension.
 1. Invoke one of the [Document.Save](https://apireference.aspose.com/words/java/com.aspose.words/document#save\(java.lang.String,int\)) methods on the **Document** object and specify the desired output format as PDF by entering a file name with the “.PDF” extension.

-The following code example shows how to convert a document from DOCX into PDF using the Save method:
+The following code example demonstrates how to convert a document from DOCX into PDF using the Save method:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-loading_saving-ConvertToPDF-Doc2Pdf.java" >}}